akalakaco/akalaka.github.io/_posts/2022-09-21-tailored-plan-start.md

 - Document your preferred primary care physician (PCP) in your Tailored Care file starting December 1, 2022
 - Provide you with a list of care management agency (CMA) options

+**3) Expect delays**

+In the world of care, we hope for the best but prepare for the worst!
+Each Tailored Plan has a different pace in building their PCP and CMA provider network, so they may not have either available for you yet.
+If your PCP is not already in their database, ask them for specific instructions that you can provide to your PCP’s office to ensure they become in-network.
+And ask your Tailored Plan for the date you can call back to get a list of CMA options.
+You may decide to maintain care management with the LME MCO if that is your only/best option, but it can be empowering to know your options.
+NC DHHS’ current deadline for members to choose their PCP and CMA is **October 14, 2022**, so stay tuned for more from AKALAKA to feel less lost and alone in navigating this wilderness of disability services.

+**Join our interest list for our upcoming AKALAKA Innovations & TBI Waiver 101 classes where we’ll learn how to better navigate this wilderness with peers who can relate.**